2026 100km route

 You’ll then ride between farmlands and next to the Gamtoos River for ± 4km; Enjoy the views and be thankful that the sandy sections here are relatively flat, thus should be plain sailing unless your tyres are too hard.

-At 20km into the race, you take a sharp Right, which signals the start of “Hankey Panky”, a 4,4km loose, TECHNICAL climb with 250m elevation gain.
-Just after reaching the top, you’ll be relieved to find WP1 @ 25,5km into the race.
+At 20,6km into the race, you take a sharp Right, which signals the start of “Hankey Panky”, a 4,4km loose, TECHNICAL climb with 250m elevation gain.
+At the top, you’ll be relieved to find WP1 @ 25km into the race.

 Fortunately, after every BIG climb there usually is a FAST descent, but be careful here, as this is a TECHNICAL descent, with plenty loose stones and a drop of almost 200m over just 4,5km!

-You’ll get a short “kicker” before going through the Pabala gate, after which @ 30km you’ll take a SHARP LEFT and then the next climb starts, the “Citrus Squasher” climb with its summit at 33,8km.
+You’ll get a short “kicker” before going through the Pabala gate, after which @ 30,6km you’ll take a SHARP LEFT and then the next climb starts, the “Citrus Squasher” climb with its summit at 34,4km.

-After the reaching the top, there’s an exhilarating descent which takes you to WP2 @ 35,6km into the race.
+After the reaching the top, there’s an exhilarating descent which takes you to WP2 @ 36km into the race.

-After a short 100m tar section, you’ll turn right and head down towards the river, to follow the jeep track before a left turn at +/- 38,4km, following the river around the mielie fields.
+After a short 100m tar section, you’ll turn right and head down towards the river, to follow the jeep track with a left turn at +/- 39km, following the river around the crop fields.

-At 40,8km you’ll turn left away from the river, following the jeep track until turning left at 41,3km onto a wide white gravel road, before turning right off this road at 42,3km and then left and onto a jeep track which winds its way around and between fields before turning right at 43,3km to go right around the farm shed, turning left then right to follow alongside the tar road, until rejoining the tar and turning right at 43,7km.
+At 41,3km you’ll turn left away from the river, following the jeep track until turning left at 41,7km onto a wide white gravel road.
+For 2026: You STAY on this gravel road until you reach the tar road at +/-42,6km, where you’ll turn right onto the tar road.
 NOTE: please watch out for vehicles in both directions here!

-From here, the tar is undulating and fast, with a sharp right at the T-junction off the downhill at 44,7km.
+From here, its tar road all the way to the finish, undulating and fast, with a sharp right at the T-junction off the downhill at 44,5km.
 From this turn it is straight back to The Ferry Hotel, and the finish line at 50,5km.

 PLEASE NOTE: You have a finish time limit of ONLY 3,5 hours, but hey, this should still get you back in time to enjoy a hearty breakfast at The Ferry Hotel after your ride.